 (b) Extend or Impose the Stay

-(1) Motion Filed Ten (10) Days or Less after Petition Date
+(1) Motion Filed 10 Days or Less after Petition Date

-(A) The motion will be set for hearing, and notice of that hearing and the deadline for objections will be issued by the Court.
+(A) The Court shall set the motion for hearing, and issue notice of that hearing and the deadline for objections.

-(B) If, by the deadline, the Debtor has filed an affidavit with sufficient facts to support the motion and no objection has been filed, then the Court may, in its discretion, rule on the motion without hearing, conduct a telephonic hearing, or make such other arrangements as will be most efficient for the Court and the Debtor, including but not limited to excusing the Debtor from appearing in person.
+(B) If the Debtor has filed an affidavit with sufficient facts to support the motion and no objection has been filed, the Court may, in its discretion, rule on the motion without hearing, conduct a telephonic hearing, or make such other arrangements as will be most efficient for the Court and the Debtor, including but not limited to excusing the Debtor from appearing in person.

-(2) Motion Filed More than Ten (10) Days after Petition Date
+(2) Motion Filed More than 10 Days after Petition Date

 (A) Notwithstanding Fed.R.Bankr.P.
 9006(a)(1)(c), and as permitted by Fed.R.Bankr.P.
 9006(c), a motion to extend or impose the stay shall be subject to this subsection even if the tenth day after the petition date falls on a Saturday, Sunday, or legal holiday.